Dashboard

 | Model | LLM model name reported by the agent (e.g., claude-sonnet-4-20250514).
 Shows an em dash when the agent has not reported a model. |

-| Requests | Number of API requests the agent has made to the LLM provider. |
+| API Requests | Number of API requests the agent has made to the LLM provider. |

 | Tokens | Total tokens consumed by this session.
 When cache-read tokens are nonzero, they appear in parentheses (e.g., 12,450 (8,200 cached)). |

-| Tool % | Percentage of elapsed wall-clock time the agent spent in tool calls.
+| Tool Time | Percentage of elapsed wall-clock time the agent spent in tool calls.
 Shows N/A until the session has both elapsed time and recorded tool time. |

-| API % | Percentage of elapsed wall-clock time the agent spent waiting for LLM API responses.
+| API Time | Percentage of elapsed wall-clock time the agent spent waiting for LLM API responses.
 Shows N/A until both elapsed time and API time are recorded. |

 When no sessions are running, the table is replaced with a centered “No running sessions” message.

-Retry queue table¶
+Retry queue table

 Lists issues that are waiting for their next session attempt.
 Sorted by due time (soonest first).